smlnj/benchmarks/README.md

 Manticore Project.
 We generate a 15x15 maze 10,000 times (the original benchmark generated a 11x11 maze).

+### `mc-ray`

+A SML implementation of a Monte Carlo ray tracer (aka path tracer) based on the "Ray Tracing in One Weekend" books by Peter Shirley.

 ### `mlyacc`

 A LALR(1) parser generator, implemented by David Tarditi